olioapps/aframe-typescript-toolkit/templates/component/README.md

 1. `yarn install` to install the dependencies.

-2. `yarn build` to create CDN publishable artifacts in the `dist-umd` folder.
+2. `yarn build` to create CDN publishable artifacts in the `dist` folder.

-3. run `yarn serve` to see the component in action at http://localhost:8081/.
+3. run `yarn start` to see the component in action at http://localhost:8081/.

 ## Sharing your Custom Component

-Exposing `dist-umd` via a CDN such as jsdelivr will make it easy for other developers to use your a-frame component.
+Exposing `dist` via a CDN such as jsdelivr will make it easy for other developers to use your a-frame component.